Tristan79/x720/README.md

 ## __WARNING: DO NOT BUY THIS__ ##

 ## __WARNING: WHERE IS THE EXTRA LAN ADAPTER GONE???
 WELL YOU REBOOTED...
-AND NOW ITS GONE, YES IT WILL NOT SURVIVE A REBOOT, YOU NEED TO POWER OFF...__ ##
+AND NOW ITS GONE, YES IT WILL NOT SURVIVE A REBOOT, YOU NEED TO POWER OFF AND REMOVE THE POWER CABLE...__ ##

 ## __WARNING: THE X725 HAT HAS THE SAME PROBLEMS!!!!__ ##